UNESCO BiosphereIn March 2016 the Isle of Man became the first entire jurisdiction to gain international UNESCO Biosphere status.

-The Isle of Man's shores are home to fantastic beaches, from sandy stretches to pebbly coves, you'll find the perfect spot for a picnic, walk or a swim.
+The Isle of Man's shores are home to fantastic beaches, from sandy stretches to pebbly coves, you'll find the beach that’s perfect for you.

-In the south of the Island you'll find sandy beaches that are great for watersports with coasteering, diving, kayaking and sailing being very popular with people of all ages.
+For the adventure hungry, head to the south of the Island where you'll find sandy beaches that are great for watersports with coasteering, diving, kayaking and sailing being very popular with people of all ages.

-In the East you'll be welcomed with a 2 mile stretch of sandy beach which is perfect for walking the dog and ending up in one of the many seafront pubs for a well-deserved refreshment.
+In the East you'll be welcomed with a 2 mile stretch of sandy beach, perfect for walking your dog and ending up in one of the many seafront pubs for a well-deserved refreshment.

-Again the North is great for walking with long sandy beaches – you may even get a glimpse of Ireland's mountains on a clear day.
-Be careful of the high tides; otherwise enjoy a peaceful walk on some of the Islands prettiest beaches.
+The North is also great for walking, with long sandy beaches – on a clear day, you may even get a glimpse of Ireland's mountains.
+Be mindful of the high tides; otherwise you might be in for an unintended swim!

-The Western beaches are brilliant for a day out at the beach with lots of cafes, ice cream parlours and seafront pubs to choose from.
-Peel beach is great for swimming and watching the local seals that are catching the rays on a sunny day.
+The Western beaches are brilliant for a day out with lots of cafes, ice cream parlours and seafront pubs to choose from.
+Peel beach is especially great for swimming and watching the local seals, catching rays on a sunny day.

-The Manx Wildlife Trust is the Isle of Man's leading nature conservation charity which works hard to protect the Islands flora and fauna.
-The Trust manages two Visitor Centres which contains lots of information about the surrounding areas and plants.
-They also collect data on the local wildlife and organise talks, walks and events to educate locals and visitors of the importance of the Islands wildlife.
+The Manx Wildlife Trust is the Isle of Man's leading nature conservation charity which works hard to protect the Island's flowers and plants.
+The Trust manages two Visitor Centres which contain heaps of information about the surrounding areas and vegetation.
+They also collect data on the local wildlife and organise talks, walks and events to educate locals and visitors of the importance of the Island’s wildlife.
 The Trust manages eight nature reserves which are open to the general public.